-So you’ve signed up for OhmConnect because you heard you could get paid to turn off your lights.
+So you’ve signed up for OhmConnect because you heard you could get paid for using smart devices.
 But right about now you might be wondering … How does it actually work?
 And what’s this OhmHour thing you keep hearing about?

-OhmHours and AutoOhms are energy saving events, usually an hour in length (but sometimes more or less), in which OhmConnect has committed to the grid that our customers (you!) will save energy.
+OhmHours and AutoOhms are energy saving events, usually an hour in length (but sometimes more or less), in which OhmConnect has committed to the grid that our members (you!) will save energy.

-In short: The OhmHour and AutoOhm is where the magic happens.
+In short: The OhmHour and AutoOhms are where the magic happens.

 To understand OhmHours, it helps to know a little bit about the electricity grid: